spiriusab/spirius-smpp-tools/README.md

 A collection of tools for testing the SMPP (Short Message Peer-to-Peer) protocol towards Spirius SMSCs.

+This project is provided by Spirius to showcase the SMPP protocol integration as a means to get started and to help with integration testing.
+It is not intended for production use.

-## Overview
+## Tools included

-This project provides utilities for working with SMS messages using the SMPP protocol.
-It is designed to help with debugging, testing, and developing applications that work with SMS messaging.
+- smpp_sender: A command-line tool for sending SMS messages using the SMPP protocol.

-Currently, the following tools are available:

-- **smpp_sender** - Command line utility to send SMS messages using the SMPP protocol

 ## Prerequisites